-- Be of particularly high academic quality.
-It should demonstrate a notable measure of the following characteristics, as appropriate to the project’s particular interdisciplinary combination of disciplines and methods:
+- Of particularly high academic quality, demonstrating a notable measure of the following characteristics, as appropriate to the project’s particular interdisciplinary combination of disciplines and methods:

 - sound and thorough research;